ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 ### 2. Implement slot
 The `slot` is a standard HTML element and it is a placeholder inside a web component that you can fill with your own markup.
-In this case, you will use the `slot` to display the Token's text.
+By default, the markup provided inside the custom element is not visualized if we haven't specified where to be placed with the use of `<slot></slot>` tag.
+In this case, we will use the `slot` to display text inside the Token.

-- **`index.html`** - let's add some text between the tags of the Token
+- **`index.html`** - add some text inside the `my-token`

 ```diff
 ## Change (index.html):